 An injection that targets specific nerve roots or sympathetic nerves as they enter the spine, or that goes into the epidural space, can alleviate pain from any part of your body.

-At Pinnacle Pain and Spine, Dr. Crooks specializes in spinal injections like:
+At Pinnacle Pain and Spine, our providers specialize in spinal injections like:

 The active ingredients in these injections include steroids, local anesthetics, platelets, stem cells, and proteins.